Ijtihad: Ranking of Mujtahids

-However, these rankings have been criticized for its arbitrariness.
+However, these rankings have been criticized for their arbitrariness.
 Many other distinguished scholars have been recorded by scholars as Mujtahid Mutlaqs even after the deaths of four Imams (to whom the four schools are attributed).
 Also, various schools were subject to transformation and evolution through time in ways that their founders had not imagined.
 The founders themselves had not stipulated many such rankings or classifications.
 Nor did they obligate strict adherence to a particular scholar or legal theory.
 In many cases, major parts of the legal theory were in fact developed by the later followers.